polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 > Note: The purpose of this IHC is to provide a signaling mechanism between harts.
 Therefore, the actual data to be shared between software contexts should be located in a shared memory area which is not part of the IHC.
 Some examples of shared memory areas include DDR or LIM.

-### Inter-hart Communication Interrupt Aggregator (IHCIA)
+### Inter-Hart Communication Interrupt Aggregator (IHCIA)

-The Inter-hart Communication Interrupt Aggregator (IHCIA) component has two main purposes:
+The Inter-Hart Communication Interrupt Aggregator (IHCIA) component has two main purposes:

 - Manages interrupts from several channels in order to group them on a hart-level basis